baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/index.md

 See the documentation for [Quiz building basics](examples/build_basics.md) for details on the quiz setup.

+The [Scripting references table]( elements_attributes/index.md) can be a useful tool to quickly access the documentation for each element/attribute.

 !!! warning

     When building your quiz, the administrator creates and makes changes to the original XML file.